alemiherbert/alx-system_engineering-devops/0x0F-load_balancer/README.md

 # 0x0F Load Balancer
-In this chapter of the ALX experience, I learn how load balancers work
+In this chapter of the ALX experience, I learn how load balancers work.